Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 Most economists believe deficits are not necessarily a sign of trouble: The imbalance in trade can be the result of numerous factors, including differences in currency value and consumer spending habits.

-But Trump has zeroed in on trade deficits as a sign of economic weakness, and he has once again pledged to eliminate them, as he promised in his first term from 2017 to 2021.
+But Trump has zeroed in on trade deficits as a sign of economic weakness, and he has once again pledged to eliminate them, as he vowed in his first term, from 2017 to 2021.

-He also compared Europe’s value-added taxes to a “non-economic or non-monetary tariff”.
+He also compared Europe’s value-added taxes — also known as VAT taxes — to a “non-economic or non-monetary tariff”.

 “ From the standpoint of America, the EU treats us very, very unfairly.
 Very badly,” Trump said.
 “They essentially don’t take our farm products, and they don’t take our cars.
 Yet they send cars to us by the millions.
 They put tariffs on things that we want to do.”